Low Level API¶

 LLDEVICE_impl.h

-Defines a set of functions that the BSP must implement to get the platform architecture name and unique device identifier.
+Defines a set of functions that the BSP must implement to get the Architecture name and unique device identifier.

 The Low Level Watchdog Timer API (LLWATCHDOG_TIMER), provides functions that allow the use of this API